bkhsev/RTUG/README.md

 # RTUG
-RTUG is an application that plots graphs of russian stock prices in USD (United States Dollar) to compensate for the long-run devaluation of the RUB (Russian Ruble).
+RTUG plots graphs of russian stock prices in USD (United States Dollar) to compensate for the long-run devaluation of the RUB (Russian Ruble).

 ## Why bother?  :grimacing:
 Russian Ruble is a soft currency.
 Therefore, in the long-run it experiences devaluation. :chart_with_downwards_trend:

 > A **soft currency** is one with a value that fluctuates, predominantly lower, as a result of the country's political or economic uncertainty.

-If you are interested in buying stocks on russian stock market, devaluation makes it difficult to find shares that are worth investing in.
+If you are interested in buying stocks on russian stock market, devaluation makes it difficult to find businesses that are worth investing in.

 ### [Rosneft](https://en.wikipedia.org/wiki/Rosneft "Wikipedia") (Ticker: ROSN)